justinfagnani/zipadee/README.md

 Zipadee is inspired by Koa and Express, with the following goals:

+- Safe: The easiest way to respond with HTML is escaped by default to protect against XSS
+- Lightweight: Minimal features and dependencies
+- Fase: Highly optimized routing and template rendering.
+VM friendly code.
 - Ergonomic: Usability improvements on raw Node HTTP APIs
-- Familiar: App and Middleware similar to Express and Koa
+- Familiar: App and Middleware APIs similar to Express and Koa
 - Simple: A small API over Node HTTP
-- Lightweight: Minimal features and dependencies
 - Great TypeScript support:
   - Written in TypeScript so typings are always included and accurate
   - Objects have fixed shapes that are easy to type
-- Safe: The easiest way to respond with HTML is escaped by default to protect against XSS
 - Convenient: The most common needs are easy to address, whether with a built-in feature or first-class middleware.

+#### Hello World Example:
 ```ts
 import {App, html} from 'zipadee';